Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays

-where $N_{obs,a}$ denotes the number of the observation using the $a^{\rm th}$ combination, $b$ is the subscript for $N_{obs,a}$, $j_{a}$ is the ECORR parameter, $\bm{u}_{ab}$ is the $N_{{\rm TOA}_{ab}}$ dimensional vector of which all the components are one, and $N_{{\rm TOA}_{ab}}$ denotes the number of the TOAs obtained within the $b^{\rm th}$ observation using the $a^{\rm th}$ combination.
-This noise shows that there is a correlation between the TOAs obtained during one observation and there is no correlation between the TOAs obtained by other observations.
-This noise characterizes pulse jitter caused by stochastic amplitude and phase variations in pulse, which correlates in a certain frequency band and doesn't correlate in time \cite{2016ApJ...819..155L}.
+Finally, the white noise has the same power in all frequency region.
+The components of the white noise are EFAC, EQUAD, and ECORR.
+The EFAC characterize systematic errors of the TOA measurement uncertainties.
+The EQUAD is an additional white noise.
+The EFAC and the EQUAD are used independently for each combination of receivers and backend systems.
+The ECORR differs from the EQUAD in that there is a correlation between the TOAs obtained during a single observation.
+This ECORR characterizes pulse jitter caused by stochastic amplitude and phase variations in pulse, which correlates in a certain frequency band and doesn't correlate in time \cite{2016ApJ...819..155L}.

-To summarize, the parameters $\theta$ for the Bayesian data analysis are $\Psi, f, \alpha_{e}$, and $\alpha_{p}$ of the FDM signal, $\bm{\epsilon}$ of the TM noise, $\bm{a}$ of the red noise, $\delta M, \delta a_{\mu}$, and $\delta z$ of the SSE noise, and $e_{a}, q_{a}$, and $j_{a}$ of the white noise.
-Note that the parameters $\Psi, f, \alpha_{e}, \delta M, \delta a_{\mu}$, and $\delta z$ are common to all pulsars.
-The red noise defined in this section is the hierarchical model in the Bayesian framework, and $A_{\rm red}$ and $\gamma_{\rm red}$ are called hyperparameters which are the parameters of the parameter $\bm{a}$.
-In addition, the TM noise defined in this section is not the hierarchical model, but it is defined in the same way as the red noise.
-Therefore the parameters $\bm{\epsilon}$ of the TM noise follow the Gaussian distribution, and the variance-covariance matrix in component form becomes as follows:

-where $l$ is the subscript for $N_{\rm TM}$, and $\Phi_{l}$ are the hyperparameters which are the parameter of the parameter $\epsilon_{l}$.
-The reason for doing this is to use the TM noise and the red noise in a unified description as mentioned in the explanation of red noise.
-Then, we can avoid problems in marginalizing the posterior probability distribution with uniform prior.